 - Provide an opinion on likely causes

-- Recommend a repair approach (if any)
+- Recommend a repair approach, if any is needed

-Common bad advice buyers hear (and what to do instead)
+Common bad advice buyers hear and what to do instead

 You’ll hear a lot of confident opinions at showings.
 Here’s how to filter them.